-1. Details of pupil on whom restraint w as used
+1. Details of pupil on whom restraint was used

 Name

 Class

 Date

 SEN/vulnerable?

 Staff involved directly

 Staff witnessed

 Other pupils involved directly Any SEN/Vulnerable needs?

 Other pupils involved as witnesses Any SEN/Vulnerable needs?-

-2. Description of incident (including an attempts to de-escalate and warning given that restraint may be used)
+Description of incident (including any attempts to de-escalate and warning given that restraint may be used)

 3. Reason for using restraint

 4. Description of restraint used

+4: Description of restraint used

+E. Details of any injury suffered by staff/nunits (including any first aid/medical attention required)

-5. Details of any injury suffered by staf /pupils (including any first aid/medical attention required)
+5. Details of any injury suffered by staff/pupils (including any first aid/medical attention required)

 6. Follow up (including post incident support and any disciplinary action against pupils)

+o.
+Follow up (including post incluent support and any disciplinary action against pupils)

 7. Sharing of information

 8. Has any complaint been lodged? (ple ase circle)